keldaanCommunity/pokemonAutoChess/changelog/patch-3.10.md

 - fix duration of Maractus ability
 - do not count Castform synergies for getting the dominant synergy
 - Fix shiny pokemon bug
+- fix streak resetting one round after a draw

 # UI